jaantollander/masters-thesis/content/21_puhti.md

 # Puhti cluster at CSC
 This section presents the configuration of the CSC's *Puhti* cluster from a storage perspective.
-Puhti is a Petascale system, refering to the peak performance above $10^{15}$ floating point operations per second.
+Puhti is a Petascale system, referring to the peak performance above $10^{15}$ floating point operations per second.
 It has over five hundred unique monthly users and a diverse user base, making it interesting for studying file system usage.
 Puhti is a Finnish noun that means having energy.